my-knowledge-base-123/development-standards/laravel/development-standards.md

 - MVC: Model-View-Controller Framework.
 You **SHOULD** make each controller as short and readable as possible.
 If a Laravel project is too complex to keep controllers tidy, you **SHOULD** select one of following design patterns to refine controllers.
-You selection **MAY** depend on the complexity of the business logic.
+Your selection **MAY** depend on the complexity of the business logic.
     - Repository Pattern (see
       more: [Laravel Repository Pattern](https://medium.com/@farhadmsyv/laravel-repository-pattern-861c2dd96a32))
     - Service-Repository Patter (see